Our Privacy Policy

 National Fraud Initiative - Cabinet Office

 The use of data by the Cabinet Office for data matching is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under Data Protection legislation.
 Data matching by the Cabinet Office is subject to a Code of Practice.
-For further information see: https://www.gov.uk/government/publications/code-of-data-matching-practice-for-national-fraud-initiative
+For further information click or tap here.

 National Registries